danielabar/meblog/src/markdown/datadog-heroku-rails.md

   - "Automate Tabs & Commands in iTerm2"
 ---

 Application performance monitoring (APM) is essential for understanding how a web application behaves in production.
 While Heroku provides basic metrics such as memory usage and CPU load, this is not enough for in-depth analysis of what's happening inside a Rails controller or background job.
-Such as what database queries are running, Redis access, how much time is spent waiting for external services, etc. That's where Datadog APM steps in, offering detailed insights and monitoring capabilities.
+Such as what database queries are running, Redis access, how much time is spent waiting for external services, etc. This is where an APM is needed.

 Heroku makes it easy to add some APMs such as NewRelic or Scout APM with a one-click add-on, but sometimes, your company may already be using Datadog across different projects.
 Integrating everything into the same observability tool keeps things consistent, simplifies cross-project monitoring, and leverages existing Datadog dashboards.

 This post will walk through setting up Datadog APM on a Heroku-hosted Rails application.
+From my experience in going through this setup, I found Datadog's documentation occasionally lacking visibility on specific options.
+However, their customer support team was very helpful in answering my questions, usually within the same day or the next.

 **Assumptions:** This guide assumes familiarity with deploying and managing a Rails on Heroku, along with having the Heroku CLI installed and authenticated.